Bachelor of Arts in Social & Criminal Justice, 2012

 Lucia Bartoli of Dana Point, California, has had an adventurous life.
 A world traveler, she studied languages at the National University of Mexico (UNAM) in Mexico City.
 Just before completing her degree there, she received a once-in-a-lifetime opportunity to work as a translator and personal assistant to a powerful politician.
 She chose to leave school early to start her career, and got to travel throughout Central and South America.
 Later, she went to work for Alitalia Airlines, a job which afforded her a lot of travel to Italy.

-Today Bartoli is a 64-year old grandmother of four, a volunteer in her community, and a full-time online student with Ashford University.
+Bartoli is now a grandmother of four, a volunteer in her community, and an alumnae of Ashford University.
 For the past fifteen years, Bartoli has volunteered her talents for The Innocence Project, a group comprised of attorneys who help innocent people who have been unjustly convicted of crimes they did not commit.
 "Helping innocent people gain their freedom, when it is deserved, gives me a good feeling.
 My dream is to earn my living at it," she explains.
 She wants to continue her studies, all the way up to a Master of Arts in Forensic Psychology.
 She intends "to work in profiling, jury selection, and expert witness testimony."
-But to achieve these goals, she first has to complete that Bachelor's degree.
+But to achieve these goals, she first had to complete that Bachelor's degree.

 "I really like the fact that there is a real campus back there in Iowa," she says, "and that I will be able to go there to do a graduation."
 But Bartoli says she loves the flexibility and convenience most of all.
 "Ashford's five-week approach really makes it easy to get through the schedule.
 If you have a class that is a real struggle, then you just give it all you've got for those five weeks, then it is DONE and you move on."
 Bartoli also mentions how much fun she has had getting to know her fellow online students.
 "I get my coffee, sit down in my pajamas, and post comments.
 I find it easy and fun to post on more than just the two required posts per discussion."